 Development of Ghanaian Curriculum

-The Standards Based Curriculum (SBC) addresses the challenges with the previous curriculum and ensures that the content of the curriculum is benchmarked to international standards.
-Based on the current education reforms, Basic Education has been redefined to include Senior High School.
-The formal Basic Education system is divided into five key phases:
+The Standards-Based Curriculum (SBC) addresses the challenges with the previous curriculum and ensures that the content of the new curriculum meets the 21st-century competencies and is also benchmarked to international standards.
+Based on the current education reforms, and in line with the Pre-Tertiary Act 2020 (Act 1049) Basic Education has been redefined as follows.

 - Key Phase 1 ( Foundation level comprising Kindergarten 1 & 2)